rameshrvr/binary_heap/README.rst

-2. Max Heap (Heap where the data in parent node is greater than the data in child node)
+3. Max Heap (Heap where the data in parent node is greater than the data in child node)

 .. code-block:: python

-	Rameshs-MBP-ead8:binary_heap rameshrv$ python3
+	Rameshs-MBP:binary_heap rameshrv$ python3
 	Python 3.7.2 (default, Dec 27 2018, 07:35:06)
 	[Clang 10.0.0 (clang-1000.11.45.5)] on darwin
 	Type "help", "copyright", "credits" or "license" for more information.